particle-iot/docs/src/content/reference/device-os/firmware.md

   - Pins A2, A5, D6, TX, RX are 42K

 - On the P2, pins S4, S5, S6 do not support pull-up or pull-down in HIBERNATE sleep mode.
 Use an external pull resistor if this is required.

+- On the P2, make sure you do not hold down pins D8 or D7 at boot as this will cause the MCU to enter download or test mode and will not operate correctly.

 If you are using the **Particle Ethernet FeatherWing** you cannot use the pins for GPIO as they are used for the Ethernet interface: